dmatseku/Prelang/README.md

     @endin

 ## Structure
-The preprocessor has a single macro cannot be disabled or removed: `@use`.
+The preprocessor has a single macro that cannot be disabled or removed: `@use`.
 This macro is a command to inherit from another file.
 Other macros and handlers can be overridden or removed.

 So preprocessor has three stages:
 - before - the library calls each specified and found macro for the given file, finds `@use` in it, goes to the next file, etc.
 - after - the library takes the last page as a result and for each file, together with the result, calls the specified macros.
-- finish - the library calls each specified macros for result.
+- finish - the library calls each specified macros for the result.

-Before doing this, preprocessor creates and saves objects of all handlers, and each handler creates and saves objects of all macros.
+Before doing this, the preprocessor creates and saves objects of all handlers, and each handler creates and saves objects of all macros.

 ## Usage
 `Prelang\Prelang` class takes an array as configuration.
-The basic config file is attached to the project.<br>
+This project has the basic config file in the root directory.<br>
 Create object of `Prelang\Prelang` in your view.
 Then take result from `Prelang->process()` function.
-Finally for printing html code, export input arguments and call `eval("?>".result of processing."<?php")`:
+Finally, for printing html code, export input arguments and call `eval("?>".result of processing."<?php")`:

     $prelang = new Prelang\Prelang(require 'prelang.php');
     $result = $prelang->process('@view/test.php');